Some frosty adventures—and sloppy disasters—while backpacking in Kazbegi, Georgia. Includes information on what to do and where to stay in Kazbegi.

 Border patrol ahoy!

-We decided to continue walking on, and as we got closer, the human in the distance noticed us.
-As we walked down the path and got even closer, we noticed that the human had a very large gun.
-We kept walking towards him anyway, trying to be nonchalant as we casually strolled towards a man in an army uniform armed with a Kalashnikov.
+We decided to continue walking on.
+As we got closer, the human in the distance noticed us.
+As we walked down the path, we noticed that the human had a very large gun.
+We kept walking towards him anyway, trying to be nonchalant as one is when casually strolling toward a man in an army fatigues armed with a Kalashnikov.

 Army bro #2: *Point* “No. Russia.”